Charles Barkley on Skinny Luka, the Eagles, LeBron, Jokic, Josh Allen, and His Uneasy ESPN Partnership

 the thing with Turner comes back

-and they're like, guys.
+and they're like, guys,

-We can keep the show going
+we can keep the show going.

-and we get to keep everybody at Turner.
+And we get to keep everybody at Turner.
+And me and Ernie were like,

 okay,

-that's the best scenario.
+that's best scenario.

 Because one of the things that intrigued me and Ernie about NBC,